 - (a) Universal Studios Inc. group insurance plan ("USH Plan"), which includes medical, dental, vision and life insurance, is available through Universal Studios Hollywood for Regular Full-Time Employees and Regular Part-Time Employees who meet the eligibility criteria set forth below in subparagraph (b).
 This is an employee option.
-The Employer will pay approximately sixty percent (60%) of the premium for the above insurance and the employee will pay forty percent (40%). - (b) The Employer determines eligibility for the USH Plan at the same time it determines personnel classifications under Article 17(a), two times per year (in February and in August). - In order to be eligible, Regular Full-Time Employees and Regular Part-Time Employees must work an average of twenty-five (25) hours per week (total of 650 hours) over the course of the twenty-six (26) payroll weeks preceding the status check.
-Except that Regular employees hired before July 17, 1994 must work a minimum of eighteen (18) hours per week in order to qualify for health insurance benefits as defined in Article 34 of the Agreement dated January 16, 1989 thru January 15, 1992.
+The Employer will pay approximately sixty percent (60%) of the premium for the above insurance and the employee will pay forty percent (40%). - (b) The Employer determines eligibility for the USH Plan at the same time it determines personnel classifications under Article 17(a), two times per year (in February and in August) and all employees who meet the criteria to be Regular Full Time or Regular Part time per said provisions shall be eligible.

+Except that Regular employees hired before July 17, 1994 must work a minimum of eighteen (18) hours per week in order to qualify for health insurance benefits as defined in this Article 34 of the Agreement dated January 16, 1989 thru January 15, 1992.

-An employee will no longer be eligible for health benefits if, at the time of the status check, the employee did not work the requisite hours during the calculating period as set forth above, unless the employee maintained "open availability" (as defined in Article 17 of six (6) days per week during the entire calculating 26-week period, in which case, the employee shall maintain health insurance eligibility.
+An employee will no longer be eligible for health benefits if, at the time of the status check, the employee did not work the requisite hours during the calculating period as set forth above, unless the employee maintained "open availability" (as defined in Article 17(a) of six (6) days per week during the entire calculating 26-week period, in which case, the employee shall maintain health insurance eligibility.